benbalter/benbalter.github.com/_posts/2016-01-15-how-to-derail-any-meeting.md

 description: How a WWII field manual can help modern knowledge workers identify those inadvertently sabotaging your organization today.
 ---

-A few weeks ago, the Office of Strategic Services "[Simple Sabotage Field Manual](https://www.gutenberg.org/ebooks/26184)" made its way around the internets.
+A few weeks ago, the Office of Strategic Services "[Simple Sabotage Field Manual](https://www.gutenberg.org/ebooks/26184){: data-proofer-ignore="true" }" made its way around the internets.
 The book, published in 1944 by the predecessor to the CIA had headings like "*Encouraging Destructiveness*", but it was the section on "*General Interference with Organizations and Production*" that caught my eye, not because I intend to sabotage any organization in the near future, but because I see so many modern knowledge workers unintentionally doing to their own organization exactly what the OSS playbook described doing to adversaries some 70 years ago.
 Here are a few of my favorite[^disclaimer] from the list:

 > * **Insist on doing everything through "channels."** Never permit short-cuts to be taken in order to expedite decisions.
 > * **Haggle over precise wordings** of communications, minutes, resolutions.